AuburnSounds/Dplug/ARCHITECTURE.md

 # DSP subsystems

 `dplug:dsp` is the legacy, rather bad DSP module.
 `dplug:audio` defines an AudioBuffer abstraction and is the base for better DSP modules, such as `dsp:iir`.
+But those two subpackages are very early.